Floquet dynamics in quantum measurement of mechanical motion

 For our measurement, the red and blue cooperativities are chosen to be equal $\C_{\text{red}}=\C_{\text{blue}}\equiv\C$, such that the Lorentzian probe tone sidebands centered around $\Delta_{\text{LO}}\pm\delta$ have weights proportional to $\C \bar n$ and $\C(\bar n+1)$.
-The asymmetry can be interpreted as a consequence of the commutation relations of either mechanical or optical creation and annihilation operators.
-Which one of the two is responsible depends on the detection scheme used.
-For heterodyne detection the sideband asymmetry arises from quantum backaction (i.e., the optical input vacuum fluctuations), while for photon counting of the sidebands (as done in Raman scattering experiments of solids) the asymmetry arises from the mechanical commutation relations \cite{khalili_quantum_2012,weinstein_observation_2014,borkje_heterodyne_2016}.
+The asymmetry can be interpreted as a consequence of either quantum backaction (i.e., the optical input vacuum fluctuations) or of the mechanical commutation relations, depending on the detection scheme as well as the detector model used \cite{khalili_quantum_2012,weinstein_observation_2014,borkje_heterodyne_2016}.
 From the sidebands we extract $\bar n$ either directly from the red-detuned probe sideband weight (with suitable calibration as outlined in Appendix~\ref{sec:sideband_cooling}) or from the ratio of the weights of the two sidebands, as in previous optomechanical experiments~\cite{purdy_optomechanical_2015, underwood_measurement_2015}.
 Raman thermometry can be done using the cooling tone sideband instead of the red-detuned probe sideband, as long as one accounts for the difference in optomechanical coupling.
 Classical laser noise, which can be a source of artificially enhanced asymmetry~\cite{jayich_cryogenic_2012,safavi-naeini_laser_2013,sudhir_appearance_2017} is not affecting our measurements, as is shown in Appendix~\ref{sec:excess_noise}.